Del Norte COVID-19 Testing

-Those older than 18 years, regardless of residence, can schedule an appointment to get tested at the new community-based testing site.
-Testing is FREE and is available Mon-Wed.
+Those 13 years and older, regardless of residence, can schedule an appointment to get tested at the new community-based testing site.
+Testing is FREE and is available Mon-Tue at:

 Crescent City, CA 95531

-Eligible persons must be 18 years or older, live in Del Norte County, and be willing to electronically sign the COVID-19 Public Health Authorization Form and Lab Consent.
+Eligible persons must be 13 years or older, and be willing to electronically sign the COVID-19 Public Health Authorization Form and Lab Consent.
 Based on the COVID-19 screener and testing appointment availability, individuals will be provided a testing location appointment.

 Please visit www.projectbaseline.com/COVID19 to learn more.